sunragav/home24/Readme.md

 9. utils - Kotlin library module.
 This is a small module for helper classes.
 It provides the BehaviorRelay wrapper singleton for tracking the repository state and errors and communicating the same across the modules
 	(android and non-android).

 10. android-utils - Android library module.
 It provides the connectivity state monitoring Livedata which monitors the change of network availability.
 This live data is used in the 'feature-selection' and 'feature-review' modules to detect the change in the network state and act accordingly.
-The ConnectivityMonitorLiveData is a singleton injected via dagger to the Activity in the 'feature-home' modules.
+The ConnectivityMonitorLiveData is a singleton injected via dagger to the FeatureActivity in the 'feature-selection' modules.

 	The project has been structured with scalability in mind.
 The feature modules has their own res and nav-graph so that the res folder is not bloated with too many resources to browse from.